 Everything is higher and closer to eye level, and because everything is off the ground, weeds and pests require much less work.

 So now that you’re jazzed about buying or building your own vertical garden at home, let’s give you lots of ideas for different options for your new “grown-up” garden!
 These are all DIY options, so anyone can make them.

 If you’d rather buy than DIY, no worries!
 Skip to the bottom for great sources where you can find pre-built/pre-made vertical planters available for purchase!

-We built this relatively easy vertical garden with airplane wire and hanging pots as a way to create a kitchen garden, and also provide a bit of a privacy screen to help hide our AC units (which are now further covered thanks to this easy lattice AC screening project).
+We built this relatively easy vertical garden with airplane wire and hanging pots as a way to create a kitchen garden and also provide a bit of a privacy screen to help hide our AC units (which are now covered well, thanks to this easy lattice AC screening project).

-While you’re at the DIY gardening projects, try these easy garden markers, too!
-Have your kiddos write the names of the plants onto some inexpensive wooden spoons, and the rest of the how-to is in this DIY plant labels post.
+While you’re checking out DIY gardening projects, try these easy garden markers, too!
+Have your kiddos write the names of the plants onto some inexpensive wooden spoons.
+Learn more in this DIY plant labels post.

 Talk about a gorgeous outdoor statement piece!
-Make a monogram vertical planter for your entrance way, or outdoor living area with this tutorial by Ellery Designs at Remodelaholic.
+Make a monogram vertical planter for your entranceway or outdoor living area with this tutorial by Ellery Designs at Remodelaholic.
+I love this!